Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] The first value is the first choice, followed by alternative options, ordered by preference.
 The last option should be a generic font.
 - [ ] The first value is the first choice.
 The order of the alternative options does not matter.
 It depends on what is available on the user's computer.
-- [ ] The first value is the first choice, and must be followed by at least one alternative option before adding the generic font.
+- [ x ] The first value is the first choice, and must be followed by at least one alternative option before adding the generic font.
 - [ ] The first value is the first choice, followed by a maximum of three alternatives.

 Note: a variant of the question above.